PennyLaneAI/catalyst/doc/dev/custom_devices.rst

         @staticmethod
         def get_c_interface():
-            """Location to shared object with C/C++ implementation""" return "full/path/to/libdummy_device.so"
+            """The tuple of davice name and location to shared object with C/C++ implementation""" return "DummyDevice", "full/path/to/libdummy_device.so"

     @qjit
     @qml.qnode(DummyDevice(wires=1))